TERMS OF SERVICE

 8. Merchant Release of Customer on Payment to Company

-ON RECEIPT BY COMPANY, ACQUIRER OR BANK RECEIVING A TRANSACTION FUNDS FROM A CUSTOMER OR ITS ISSUING BANK OF THE MERCHANT, THE CUSTOMER IS THEREBY RELEASED FROM ANY LIABILITY TO THE MERCHANT IN RESPECT OF THE TRANSACTION FUNDS PAID.
+ON RECEIPT BY COMPANY OR ACQUIRER OF TRANSACTION FUNDS BY OR ON BEHALF OF A CUSTOMER, THE CUSTOMER IS THEREBY RELEASED FROM ANY LIABILITY TO THE MERCHANT IN RESPECT OF THE TRANSACTION FUNDS PAID.
 THE CUSTOMER OF THE MERCHANT IN EACH TRANSACTION IS NAMED AS A THIRD-PARTY BENEFICIARY UNDER THIS AGREEMENT WITH THE MERCHANT SO THAT THE CUSTOMER CAN ENFORCE THE TERMS HEREOF AGAINST THE MERCHANT.
 NO DELAY IN PAYMENT BY COMPANY ON A GIVEN TRANSACTION AMOUNT TO MERCHANT, FOR ANY REASON, INCLUDING, WITHOUT LIMITATION SEIZURE OF COMPANY ASSETS OR BANKRUPTCY OF COMPANY, SHALL SERVE TO DIMINISH THE FOREGOING OR ENTITLE MERCHANT TO COLLECT ANY AMOUNT FROM A CUSTOMER IN RESPECT OF WHICH A RECEIPT HAS BEEN ISSUED BY COMPANY.

 9. Card Services